PolytechAngersMecatroniqueClub/pa_slam/README.md

      - This folder is empty, if you start the demo and you save the map as csv file, it should be saved here
 ## The classes

-### IstiaSlam
+### PaSlam

 This class is the main class of the SLAM approach.
-It has an IstiaSlam_Map variable to handle the probability map and the cost map.
+It has an PaSlam_Map variable to handle the probability map and the cost map.
 It also contains the Nelder and Mead algorithm implementation.

 Here are the usefull methods of the class: